allan-bonadio/squishy_electron_4/bugs.md

 ## Voltage

 - voltage area: dragging beyond bounds should expand scale.
-Actually, now, it just breaks stuff and gives you a really low or high boundary.
-Needs fixing.

 - option to have voltage relax back to zero (or whatever's set in the tab)